-As of November 2005, there are five sections of California 99 that remain expressway, all but one in Merced County.
-From south to north, these are:
+As of November 2005, there weare five sections of California 99 that remained expressway, all but one in Merced County.
+From south to north, these were:

-- The portion addressed immediately above, between two and three miles in length, south of the California 152 junction in Madera County.
+- The portion addressed immediately above, between two and three miles in length, south of the California 152 junction in Madera County; it has since been upgraded.

-- From the Merced county line north to just south of Merced, about 14 miles.
-This is the longest non-freeway stretch; upgrading has been problematic both politically and logistically, as the California 99 expressway along this stretch is, for the most part, narrowly squeezed between a massive agricultural complex and the parallel railroad tracks; using eminent domain to forge a wider path met with resistance from well-connected farm interests; but in 1999 an agreement was reached, which would result in enough right-of-way for an initial four-lane freeway, constructed immediately east of the present narrow expressway; this will be constructed on an alignment allowing for ready expansion to six lanes.
+- From the Merced county line north to just south of Merced, about 14 miles (upgraded via the Plainsburg Road freeway and Le Grand Road freeway projects in 2015).
+This was the longest non-freeway stretch; upgrading has been problematic both politically and logistically, as the California 99 expressway along this stretch is, for the most part, narrowly squeezed between a massive agricultural complex and the parallel railroad tracks; using eminent domain to forge a wider path met with resistance from well-connected farm interests; but in 1999 an agreement was reached, which has since resulted in enough right-of-way for an initial four-lane freeway, constructed immediately east of the present narrow expressway; this was constructed on an alignment allowing for ready expansion to six lanes.
 Interchanges would be few and far between, and designed in a similar fashion to those along Interstate 10 in the Palm Springs area, with the southbound ramps (nearest the RR tracks) elevated to meet the crossroad above the tracks to avoid curving the complex in a broad arc away from the original alignment (the purpose here is to avoid massive encroachment on the neighboring orchard land).
 Construction on this segment began in 2013 and continues through 2016.

-- North of Atwater, there remains a four-mile long stretch of expressway before the Livingston bypass is reached; preliminary land acquisition for expansion has been budgeted in the STIP.
+- North of Atwater, there used to be a four-mile long stretch of expressway before the Livingston bypass is reached.

-- Between the Merced River bridge and Delhi (about three miles) lies the next expressway section.
+- Between the Merced River bridge and Delhi (about three miles) was the next expressway section.